shaun-wilson/gedcom-remastered/README.md

 #### TEXT:PLACE (added)
 Refer to the notes for PLACE_TEXT.
 This primitive is intended to a sub-class of the TEXT primitive.
 #### TIME_VALUE (modified)
-The option string for this primitive consisted of placeholder characters that were meant to represent units of time.
-Additionally, some of the placeholders were optional, and some of them were dependant upon the presence of other optional placeholders.
+The option string for this primitive consisted of place-holder characters that were meant to represent units of time.
+Additionally, some of the place-holders were optional, and some of them were dependant upon the presence of other optional place-holders.

-To correct this situation, the placeholders were promoted to proper primitives.
+To correct this situation, the place-holders were promoted to proper primitives.
 These new primitives are HOUR, MINUTE, SECOND, and FRACSEC.
 Appropriate options were created to handle the valid scenarios.
 #### USER_DEFINED (added)
 Many primitives in the standard allowed for a "user defined" option, where the user could effectively enter any value, and it would be valid.
-This primitive was created to properly handle that user definied value, by making it an actual option.
+This primitive was created to properly handle that user defined value, by making it an actual option.
 #### YEAR_GREG (modified)
 Refer to the notes for YEAR_GREG_BC.
 Note that this primitive was not actually modified, it is now just used as an option in less other primitives.
 #### YEAR_GREG_BC (added)